Breakthrough/PySceneDetect/README.md

 Current Features & Roadmap
 ----------------------------------------------------------

-Visit [the Releases page](https://github.com/Breakthrough/PySceneDetect/releases) for a list of all versions, changes, and download links.
+See [`CHANGELOG.md`](https://github.com/Breakthrough/PySceneDetect/blob/master/CHANGELOG.md) for a list of changes in each version, or visit [the Releases page](https://github.com/Breakthrough/PySceneDetect/releases) to download a specific version.
 Feel free to submit any bugs/issues or feature requests to [the Issue Tracker](https://github.com/Breakthrough/PySceneDetect/issues).

 ### Current Features